Jean Smart of ‘Hacks,’ Olympia writer Dan Erickson’s ‘Severance’ lead WA ties to Emmy nominations

 Olympia screenwriter Dan Erickson’s dystopian office drama “Severance” scored big for Apple TV+, earning five nominations, including a nod for best drama series.

 The Western Washington University graduate’s script was caught in production limbo until 2016, when it appeared on BloodList’s annual collection of the best unproduced genre screenplays.
 In 2019, Ben Stiller was tapped as executive producer and director.
-The story and stars Adam Scott, Patricia Arquette, John Turturro and Christopher Walken, all of whom were nominated for Emmys their roles.
+The show stars Adam Scott, Patricia Arquette, John Turturro and Christopher Walken, all of whom were nominated for their roles.

-Actor Margaret Qualley was nominated for lead actress in a limited series or movie for “Maid,” the Netflix series inspired by Washington resident Stephanie Land’s 2019 bestselling memoir, “Maid: Hard Work, Low Pay, and a Mother’s Will to Survive.”
+Elsewhere in Evergreen State connections: Actor Margaret Qualley was nominated for lead actress in a limited series or movie for “Maid,” the Netflix series inspired by Washington resident Stephanie Land’s 2019 bestselling memoir, “Maid: Hard Work, Low Pay, and a Mother’s Will to Survive.”

 This story will be updated.